calebds/healthy-gulp-angular/README.md

 ## Project Structure

-The project has a directory structure like:
+The project ships with a directory structure like:

     /healthy-gulp-angular
+    |
+    |---- package.json
+    |
+    |---- bower.json
+    |
+    |---- gulpfile.js
     |
     |---- /app
     |     |